 For ideas on these types of content, have a look at your buyer personas and keyword research and think about their concerns and problems.
 You can then create content that will address their worries and provide solutions through your products.

 Once you have created your content, publishing it and sharing it on social media will help to have a positive impact on your position in the search engine results pages (SERPs).
 Building a presence and following on social media will help to create site authority and tells the search engines that your site is an authority in your industry.

 Link to and from your website (backlinks) is another huge ranking factor.

-Other relevant and high authority sites linking to yours indicates to Google that your website is a trustworthy source with relevant information that people want to read and share.
+Other relevant and high-authority sites linking to yours indicate to Google that your website is a trustworthy source with relevant information that people want to read and share.

 How can you build backlinks for your website?

 Creating interesting content will help to increase the number of people who look to link to your site and those who engage with your content.

 Learn more about link building and where you should focus your efforts in our blog: External vs internal linking for SEO: which is more effective?

 To make sure you stay on track and understand how successful your E-commerce SEO strategy is, it’s important to measure your success.